cityofaustin/atd-moped/moped-toolbox/council_districts_load/README.md

 2. Save `secrets_template.js` as `secrets.js`.
 Optional add secrets for `staging` or `prod`

-3. Download the latest council districts
+3. Download the latest council districts - they will be saved to data/council_districts.geojson

 ```shell
 $ node process_districts.js